Online Courses AUS Pty Ltd ABN 155 885 242 (we, us, our) provides a range of short courses, here in Australia and overseas.

 8. How can you access and correct your personal information?

 You can request access to the personal information that we hold about you and request corrections by contacting our Privacy Officer (see section 10 below).
-Online Courses Australia will authenticate a student’s identity prior to releasing any personal and/or sensitive information held about the student.
+Online Courses AUS will authenticate a student’s identity prior to releasing any personal and/or sensitive information held about the student.

-In the event a request to access personal and sensitive information presents a risk relative to Australian Privacy Principle subclause 12.3 (for example, releasing the information may have an unreasonable impact on the privacy of other individuals), Online Courses Australia may refuse such a request, or provide access to subsections of the information.
+In the event a request to access personal and sensitive information presents a risk relative to Australian Privacy Principle subclause 12.3 (for example, releasing the information may have an unreasonable impact on the privacy of other individuals), Online Courses AUS may refuse such a request, or provide access to subsections of the information.
 In such cases, the Privacy Officer will advise the student in writing of the decision relating to the request and reasons for the decision.

 Students are able to confirm and update their personal and sensitive information by contacting the Student Support Team at firstname.lastname@example.org